kylefantastic/phase-1/week-2/imgs/design-reflection.md

 **My site primary goad is being my creative coding vitrine.
 Allowing users to interact with various kind of contents such as showing my work and my implication in the community:**

 1. Finest web works presented as products, maybe:

 -> Websites

 -> scripts

 -> Css wizardries

 -> applications

 -> Design templates

 2. Link to blog article sumarry

 -> posts summary -> post content

-3.About me (img+text)  and link in order to get in touch with me:
+3. About me (img+text)  and link in order to get in touch with me:

 -> Twitter

 -> Mail

 -> Linkedin

 -> Github?

 #### What is your target audience's interests and how do you see your site addressing them?